faceyspacey/rudy/docs/respond-modules.md

 },
 ```

-> The idea is that the parent module has `state.user` with the user session object, and rather than duplicate this data (in some way that likely causes lots of unnecessary additional renderings), we just unveil otherwise hidden pieces of state.
+> The idea is that the parent module has `state.user` with the user session object, and rather than duplicate this data (in some way that likely causes lots of unnecessary additional renderings), we just unveil otherwise hidden pieces of pre-existing parent state.
 How it's done will be described in the implementation section, but the hint is that proxies once again come to the rescue to de-couple and make this connection under the hood.

 There may also be a need for `actionMappings`, but it's not clear yet.